Like most other aspects of Byzantine culture music itself was a harmonious mixture of the Roman legacy of the Empire.

 In the hands of these monastic orders, the Byzantine chant came to include trained choirs, more than one singing leader, and soloists.

 The chant at the grand cathedral, Hagia Sophia, for instance, used a system of 16 church tones.

 Nearly no secular Byzantine music is extant today while a few samples of the religious Byzantine music survive.
 Based on this body of extant music, it is hard to surmise the exact range of musical instruments that were used in the Byzantine Empire.

 However, what is known for certain is that two distinct types of Greek musical instruments namely the kithara and aulos were widely used in Byzantine music.

-The kithara was essentially a multi-stringed lyre while aulos was a wind instrument used since the days of ancient Greece.
+The kithara was essentially a multi-stringed lyre while the aulos was a wind instrument used since the days of ancient Greece.

-The Organ was also one of the most popularly used musical instruments in Byzantine music alongside the Byzantine lyra and the bagpipe.
+The Organ was also one of the most popularly used musical instruments in Byzantine music alongside the Byzantine Lyra and the bagpipe.
 Byzantine Lyra subsequently contributed to the development of the violin in the late medieval period.